Start Blazing a New Trail. Apply Today.

 Yes, the Canfield Business Honors Program has a sophomore admissions process.
 We admit a limited number of students who have completed their freshman year of college.
 We accept applications from current McCombs BBA students, internal transfers, and external transfers.
 We use a holistic approach when reviewing applicants.
 Our admissions staff will place emphasis on your college GPA, total credit hours, and the academic challenge of the courses you have taken.
 We will also look for evidence of college-level extracurriculars and leadership on a resume.
 We will only look at what you have done since entering college.
 High school transcripts and activities will not be considered.

 Can I visit the program or talk to a current student about the program?

-Students wanting to learn more about Canfield BHP or the McCombs School of Business can attend on-campus information sessions for the program and school.
-Our team of Student Recruiters host these info sessions and can discuss their experience in Canfield BHP and the admissions process.
+Students wanting to learn more about Canfield BHP or the McCombs School of Business can attend on-campus or virtual information sessions for the program and school.
+Our team of Student Recruiters host these info sessions and can discuss their experience at Canfield BHP and the admissions process.
 You can also email our Student Recruiters or call our main line during business hours to chat with a current student.

 My student is interested in joining clubs and/or pledging a fraternity or sorority.
 Will it be difficult for them to do that and be in the program?

 Although Canfield BHP courses are rigorous, we highly encourage our students to also get involved outside of the classroom.
 UT Austin has over 1,100 student organizations!
 Our students can choose from Greek life, McCombs-affiliated organizations, University of Texas student organizations, or even organizations off-campus.
 We recommend that freshmen discuss their extracurricular plans with their Business Honors Academic Advisor to ensure a good balance of academics and involvement.

 How is the Canfield Business Honors Program different from other honors programs at UT Austin and other universities?